ZxZhou4150/Redeconve/README.md

 Deconvolution of spatial transcriptomics at single-cell resolution.

 * This package is still under development.
+Vignette and manual is incomplete now, but functions are complete.

 ### History